Education Laws and Regulations

 3. (c) The facilities shall meet all applicable building and safety codes and shall be inspected by building and safety officials per applicable local, state and federal laws and regulations.

 4. (d) The school shall develop and implement a comprehensive safety and health plan to safeguard the safety and health of all students and school personnel.
-The regulations of the Occupational Safety and Health Administration (OSHA) governing work sites shall serve as the minimum standards for safety in the vocational technical education program.
+The regulations of the Occupational Safety and Health Administration (OSHA) governing work sites shall serve as the minimum standards for safety in the career technical education program.
 The plan should include provisions for safety inspections of all facilities, safety training for all students and staff and the use, storage and disposal of toxic and hazardous materials.

 (4) Program of Study and Methods of Instruction